 1. Open to everyone, or limited to a particular block or group of residents

-3. The existence of a local community
+3. A local community

 4. Facilitates urban commons and access rather than ownership